avopasia/Consonant-Vowel-Name-Generator/README.md

 # Consonant-Vowel Name Generator
-- Generate 40 made-up words by typing in a pattern like "CVCVCV".
+- Generate 40 random usernames by typing in a pattern like "CVCVCV".
 - Useful for finding unique pronouncable names.

 The generator can be accessed [here](https://cvnamegen.avopasia.com).